 When you work for yourself, you have to learn many different skills to survive.
 Marketing is probably the most critical discipline of all.
 Without getting your brand out there, how can you even attract clients?

 With so much information at your fingertips, there is no excuse not to learn everything you can about PR and marketing.
 There's the classic Lynda.com for helpful video tutorials.
 Or insightful blogs like Copyblogger and 99u for further tips and tricks.

-But if you really want to get ahead in the game, then you must consider the following 10 essential books – yes, books – which will really help you get to grips with marketing.
+But if you want to get ahead in the game, then you must consider the following ten essential books – yes, books – which will help you get to grips with marketing.

 1. Hooked: How to Build Habit-Forming Products – Nir Eyal

 Why do some products capture our attention while others flop?
 What makes us engage with certain things out of sheer habit?
 Is there an underlying pattern of how technologies hook us?
 Nir Eyal answers these questions (and many more) with the Hook Model - a four-step process that, when embedded into products, subtly encourages customer behaviour.
 Through consecutive "hook cycles," these products bring people back again and again without depending on costly advertising or aggressive messaging.
 Eyal provides you with practical insights to create user habits that stick; actionable steps for building products people love; and exciting examples from the iPhone to Twitter, Pinterest and the Bible App.